 Former Daewoo Headquarters Back in Style

-Originally completed in 1977, Seoul Square started life as the headquarters for now-defunct South Korean conglomerate Daewoo, and is located across the street from Seoul Station, near the Gangnam financial district.
+Originally completed in 1977, Seoul Square started life as the headquarters for now-defunct South Korean conglomerate Daewoo, and is located across the street from Seoul Station.
 The building is distinguished by its 7,722 square metre LED display facade, which is often used to display popular art, according to the press release.

 The building had been the subject of sale rumours for some time, before ARA announced the acquisition today.